HeapsIO/heaps-doc/H3D-Render-Targets.md

 #### Displaying a render texture in 2d

-To display a render texture result in a 2d context, you can simply create a bitmap out of the render texture.
+To display a render texture result in a 2d context, you can simply create a `Tile` out of the render texture.
 This will update automatically, as the bitmap will continue to reference the underlying texture.
+It can then be used as a `Bitmap` or in any other place `Tile`s are used.

 ```haxe
 var renderTargetBitmap = new Bitmap(Tile.fromTexture(renderTarget), s2d);